rodrigobeber/Angular-Directive-MatRowKeyboard/README.md

 - Not hiding the first line under the table header
 - Accepting focus automatically when the web page is loaded

-Use it as you want, change it as you want.
+Use it as you want, modify it as you want.